Beyond-jQuery/book/manuscript/attributes.md

 ~~~~~~~

 Suppose we are given this element and we want answers to two questions:

 1. What type of `<input>` is this element?
 2. Is this `<input>` a required field?

 This is one area (of many) where jQuery fails miserably to ease the burden on the developer.
 While reading an attribute value is simple, there is no API method dedicated to detecting the presence of an attribute on a specific element.
-While it is still possible to do this with jQuery, the solution is not really intuitive, and will likely require those new to the library to do a bit of googling.
+While it is still possible to do this with jQuery, the solution is not very intuitive, and will likely require those new to the library to do a bit of googling.

 {title="reading an attribute value and checking if an attr exists - jQuery", lang=javascript}
 ~~~~~~~